splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 - The Splunk platform primarily uses the Universal Forwarder (UF) to capture logs and some metrics (stored as logs).
 It also uses other methods.
 See :new-page:`Splunk Cloud Platform: Getting Data In <https://docs.splunk.com/Documentation/SplunkCloud/latest/Data/WhatSplunkcanmonitor>` or :new-page:`Splunk Enterprise: Getting Data In <https://docs.splunk.com/Documentation/Splunk/latest/Data/WhatSplunkcanmonitor>` to learn other methods.

 - Observability Cloud uses OpenTelemetry to capture metrics, traces, and logs.
+See :ref:`otel-intro` to learn more.

 See :ref:`collector-with-the-uf` to learn more about the differences between the Universal Forwarder and OptenTelemetry collection agents and how you can use them together.